 If you’ve been paying attention to college news, you might have heard about something called the Coalition Application that rolled out recently.
 It is not replacing the Common Application by any means.
-Instead, it is offering another way to apply to select colleges.
-Here is some information and links that will help you understand.
+Instead, it is offering another way to apply to select colleges, specifically to the ones in the Coalition for Access, Affordability, and Success.

 The Coalition Application is A Newer Application